 The social partners now need to invest in building their own strength and capacity so that they can act together in pushing the government.

-Croatia’s textile, garment, shoes and leather (TGSL) industries employ 22,000 workers.
+Croatia’s textile, clothing, leather and footwear (TCLF) industries employ 22,000 workers.
 Attracting young workers is a major challenge; other industries offer higher wages and many young people leave for Western Europe.

 The profile of the TCLF industries could be raised by focusing on innovative and high-quality products and investing in decent working conditions, better wages and career opportunities.